 It is common to experience an ache in your lower abdomen, back and tops of your legs, especially in the first few days of your period.
 The first two days are usually the worst.
 Some women have more pain than others.
-Painkillers or anti-inflammatory painkillers such as ibuprofen, usually ease the pain if it is troublesome.
-Another leaflet called Period Pain (Dysmenorrhoea) gives details.
+Painkillers or anti-inflammatory painkillers such as ibuprofen usually ease the pain if it is troublesome.
+See separate leaflet called Period Pain (Dysmenorrhoea) for more details.

 The cause of the pain in most women is not fully understood.
 Sometimes conditions such as endometriosis can make period pains become worse.
 You should see a doctor if:

 - The pain becomes gradually worse each period.